Justinus22/Virus_Simulation/README.md

 I know the code is a bit messy but i am still learning a lot so i hope thats ok...

-The website should be soon avaible at the link: http://virsim.avh.hamburg/
+The website is avaible at the link: http://virsim.avh.hamburg/

 Have fun!